AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorPersonActivity (List recent activity for a person)

+   Automatically gets activity descriptions and returns them as part of the object for human-friendly output.

+   Provides option to set a `-RecordCountLimit`

 ✅ Get-AnchorOrgActivity (List recent activity for an organization)

+   Automatically gets activity descriptions and returns them as part of the object for human-friendly output.

+   Provides option to set a `-RecordCountLimit`

 ✅ Get-AnchorRootFilesModifiedSince (List recently modified files)

 ✅ Get-AnchorOrgShareSubscribers( List share subscribers)

+   Makes the returned data structure more friendly.
+Contains a `-Raw` option if you prefer the original, unfriendly object structure.

 ✅ Find-AnchorRootFilesAndFolders (Search files and folders)